Pupil Premium

 Success criteria |

-Think First, Think Twice: Improve the progress among disadvantaged students across the curriculum and close the gap between them and their disadvantaged peers.
-Closure of the gaps across the 5 identified subjects.
+Think First, Think Twice: Improve the attainment of disadvantaged students across all areas of the curriculum and close the gaps between them and their peers.
+Closure of gaps across the 7 identified subjects

 |